 If you’re planning on taking the journey – Broke Backpacker style – then I got some rad tips to keep you sailing smoothly

 - Shop around to be sure to find the best price for the boat.
-Haggling will go a long way when picking up your ticket.
+Haggling the price down will go a long way when picking up your ticket.

 - Take supplies so that you’re not hungry or caught out without beer or smokes whilst on the boat.

 - Take a dry bag to keep your electrical gadgets ultra-safe whilst riding upon the high waves.

 - If you’re already in Laos, it’s possible to do this journey in reverse – travelling from Luang Prabang to Chiang Mai.